duxsco/gpg-config-and-scripts/README.md

 - `findutils`
 - `gnu-sed`

-## Understand the GnuPG configuration

 You need to comment out `default-key` in `gpg.conf` OR set the ID of one of your secret keys.

-- To print personal key IDs in `long` format:
+To print personal key IDs in `long` format:

 ```bash
 gpg --list-options show-only-fpr-mbox --list-secret-keys
 ```

-- To better understand GnuPG config options:
+## Understand the GnuPG configuration

+To better understand GnuPG config options you can use ([man.sh](https://github.com/duxco/gpg-config-and-scripts/blob/main/bin/man.sh)) to display man pages while highlighting defaults (in yellow) and options that have been set in the configuration file (in red).

 ![man.sh](assets/man.png)